zengzheng123/GetBaseCounts/README.md

-15 g: depth of reads that passed MAPQ and BASEQ, and the alt allele is 'g' on the reverse strand 16 t: depth of reads that passed MAPQ and BASEQ, and the alt allele is 't' on the reverse strand 17 INS: depth of reads that passed MAPQ and BASEQ, and the alt allele is an insertion 18 DEL: depth of reads that passed MAPQ and BASEQ, and the alt allele is an deletion 19 ID: ID field passed from vcf file
+15 g: depth of reads that passed MAPQ and BASEQ, and the alt allele is 'g' on the reverse strand 16 t: depth of reads that passed MAPQ and BASEQ, and the alt allele is 't' on the reverse strand 17 INS: depth of reads that passed MAPQ and BASEQ, and the alt allele is an insertion 18 DEL: depth of reads that passed MAPQ and BASEQ, and the alt allele is a deletion 19 ID: ID field passed from vcf file
 ```
 ### FAQ: